 When I travel, I like to go where the tourists are not.
 So on Thursday I was thrilled to visit Ho Thi Ky, the largest flower market in Ho Chi Minh City.
-Still relatively unknown to the traveling public, it bustles with the colors and aromas of a bygone era.
 We arrived in the early morning, right after the all-night deliveries had been completed, and were rewarded with an insider’s look at the vibrant hub that supplies the bulk of the city’s flowers.

 Morning buyer stocking up his bike for delivery to the city

 Located about 2 and a half miles from the city center, Ho Thi Ky is the largest wholesale flower market in Ho Chi Minh.
 Established in the 1980’s, it supplies all of the hotels, pagodas, office buildings and flower sellers in the city.
 Buyers buy in bulk, arriving in the wee hours of the morning to choose from among thousands of flowers harvested from the surrounding countryside the previous day.

 A peek at the official Ho Thi Ky website reveals the curious statement:

 “We receive a lot of calls from customers also, opponents”

 Mural on a wall leading to the Ho Thi Ky flower market

 Our guide for the morning was Mai Truong, who set the tone for the day by informing us she was named for the cherry blossom.
 She further explained that in Vietnam, girls’ names are generally composed of images like blossoms or rivers coupled with positive attributes like gentleness or faith.
 Often two names are combined to designate a specific flower.

 “Vietnamese women are like flowers.
 We hope for men to pass by and say ‘Oh that’s beautiful,’” she said.
 With that, we jumped into her car and sped off to the market.